Can You Use Aloe Vera Gel As Lube?

 Since aloe vera so closely matches normal vaginal pH, it’s an excellent choice for vaginal sex unless you’re actively trying to conceive — which we’ll talk about more later on.

 When it comes to anal sex, however, aloe might not be the best option, particularly if you’re new to the activity.
+Instead, you might consider a thicker, more hydrating oil-based lube.

 Although it’s incredibly hydrating, aloe vera gel also has a fairly thin consistency and many people prefer using a lubricant that is thicker and offers more cushion during anal sex.